jackanakin/microfrontend-nextjs/README.md

 ### packages/shared/components

-[./packages/shared/components](./packages/shared/components) features multiple components with CSS Modules and [Tailwind](https://tailwindcss.com/).
+[./packages/shared/components](./packages/shared/components) features multiple components with CSS Modules.
 The components are installed in the app as a dependency and the compilation step is handled by [SWC](https://swc.rs/).

-All the CSS used by the app and components is unified by Tailwind, so having components outside the app doens't increase the CSS bundle size.

 HMR and React Fast Refresh work as expected even though the components live outside the app and have a different build process.